Here are some interviews I did when I was writing for GI (along with a few sound-bites)…

 The King’s Head Tunebook

-Throughout the first decade of the 21st century, the King’s Head pub in Campbell, California, hosted a fine folk-music session every week.
+Throughout the first decade of the 21st century, the King’s Head pub in Campbell, California (now the Water Tower), hosted a fine folk-music session every week.
 The book was a collection of 101 tunes that I put together for new arrivals, in an attempt to mitigate the plethora of unfamiliar material they were confronted with.

 For those interested, you can find the Tunebook here.